Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Introduction

-Note that the above developments involved the holographic characterization of entanglement entropy which as mentioned earlier was not a valid measure for mixed state entanglement in quantum information theory.
-This naturally leads to the interesting issue of the holographic characterization of mixed state entanglement in dual $CFT_d$s.
-In this context the authors in \cite{Rangamani:2014ywa} advanced a holographic computation of the entanglement negativity for a zero temperature bipartite pure vacuum state in a $CFT_d$ dual to a bulk pure $AdS_{d+1}$ geometry.
-However a holographic construction for the entanglement negativity of bipartite mixed state configurations in a holographic $CFT_d$ remained an outstanding open issue.
-Interestingly, the authors in \cite{Chaturvedi:2016rcn} advanced a holographic construction for the entanglement negativity of bipartite states of a single interval in $CFT_{1+1}$s dual to bulk pure $AdS_3$ geometries and Euclidean BTZ black holes.
-Their construction involved a specific algebraic sum of the lengths of bulk space like geodesics homologous to certain appropriate combinations of the single interval and required auxiliary intervals.
-Interestingly the holographic entanglement negativity for the pure state configuration described by the vacuum state of the $CFT_{1+1}$ dual to the bulk pure $AdS_3$ geometry was found to be proportional to the holographic entanglement entropy and equal to the corresponding R{\'e}nyi entropy of order half consistent with quantum information theory results.
-For the finite temperature mixed state, the holographic entanglement negativity was given by the difference of the entanglement entropy and the thermal entropy consistent with its characterization as an upper bound on the distillable entanglement.
-Remarkably in both the cases, the results were in exact agreement with the corresponding replica technique results in the large central charge limit \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza}.
-Subsequently a covariant extension of this holographic construction was established in \cite{Chaturvedi:2016opa}.
-Following this the proposal described in \cite{Chaturvedi:2016rcn} was substantiated through a large central charge analysis of the entanglement negativity of the configuration of a single interval in a holographic $CFT_{1+1}$ employing a monodromy technique in \cite{Malvimat:2017yaj}.
+The above developments naturally brought the critical issue of a holographic characterization for the entanglement negativity in dual $CFT_d$s into sharp focus.
+This significant issue was initially partially addressed for pure states in \cite{Rangamani:2014ywa} although a clear holographic prescription for generic bipartite mixed states in dual $CFT_d$s remained an outstanding issue.
+In an interesting communication the authors in \cite{Chaturvedi:2016rcn} proposed a holographic entanglement negativity conjecture for the bipartite states of a single interval in $CFT_{1+1}$s dual to bulk pure $AdS_3$ geometries and Euclidean BTZ black holes.
+This proposal involved a certain algebraic sum of the lengths of bulk geodesics homologous to appropriate combinations of the single interval and other auxiliary intervals.
+Remarkably the results for the holographic entanglement negativity computed from their proposal were in exact agreement with the corresponding $CFT_{1+1}$ replica technique results in the large central charge limit described in \cite{Calabrese:2012ew,Calabrese:2012nk,Calabrese:2014yza}.
+This construction was further substantiated through a rigorous large central charge analysis utilizing the monodromy technique in \cite{Malvimat:2017yaj} for the $AdS_3/CFT_2$ scenario.
+Subsequently in a series of articles this holographic construction and its covariant generalization were utilized to obtain the entanglement negativity for diverse mixed state configurations in the $AdS_3/CFT_2$ scenario \cite{Chaturvedi:2016opa,Chaturvedi:2016rcn,Jain:2017aqk,Jain:2017uhe,Malvimat:2018ood,Malvimat:2018txq}.